expiredhotdog/monero/README.md

 * Re-enabled all old transaction types
 * Decreased fees

-Notable wallet changes (so far):
-* Relaxed transaction input requirements
-  * Decreased minimum ringsize: 16 -> 1
-  * Increased maximum ringsize: 16 -> 16777216
-* Decreased fees
+Note that not all changes are supported by the wallet yet.

 TODO:
-* Further Increase minimum penalty-free block size: 10 MB -> 1 GB
+* Further increase the minimum penalty-free block size: 10 MB -> 1 GB
-* Increase maximum transaction outputs: 16 -> ???
 * Increase default ringsize in wallet: 1 -> ???
+* Unimplemented changes in wallet
-* Allow wallet to use old transaction types
+  * Allow wallet to create old transaction types
+  * Allow wallet to create transactions with less than 2 outputs

+Note on ringsizes: in order to have fallbacks in case some outputs are locked, the wallet will request 10% (decreased from 50%) more outputs than required for the ring.
+If, for example, you want to try a ringsize = 1000 transaction, make sure that the network has at least 1100 outputs to pick from.

 # Monero Wildnet